Tingxrhj/systems-puzzle-solu/README.md

 # Puzzle details

 The codebase included in this repo is nearly functional, but has a few bugs that are preventing it from working properly.
 The goal of this puzzle is to find these bugs and fix them.
-To do this, you'll have to familiarize yourself with the various technologies (Docker, nginx, Flask, and Postgres) enough to figure out  You definitely don't have to be an expert on these, but you should know them well enough to understand what the problem is.
+To do this, you'll have to familiarize yourself with the various technologies (Docker, nginx, Flask, and Postgres).
+You definitely don't have to be an expert on these, but you should know them well enough to understand what the problem is.

 Assuming you have the Docker Engine and Docker Compose already installed, the developer said that the steps for running the system is to open a terminal, `cd` into this repo, and then enter these two commands: